the-markup/investigation-amazon-brands/README.md

 `data/output/training_set.csv.gz` metadata used to train and evaluate random forests.
 Additionally feature engineering is conducted in `notebooks/2-random-forest-analysis.ipynb`, which produces `pairwise_training_set.csv.gz`.

-Every file in `data/input` except `combined_queries_with_source.csv` is stored in Google Drive.
+Every file in `data/input` except `combined_queries_with_source.csv` is stored in AWS s3.
+They are not hosted in this repository.

 ## Download Data
-You can find the raw inputs compressed and tarred in `data/input`.
+You can find the raw inputs in `data/input` in `s3://investigation-amazon-brands`.

-If you trust us, you can extract the HTML and JSON files in `data/input` using this script:
+If you trust us, you can download the HTML and JSON files in `data/input` using this script:
 `sh data/download_input_data.sh`

 **Note this is not necessary to run notebooks and see full results.**

 ### data/input/search-selenium/ (12 GB uncompressed)
 First page of search results collected in January 2021.
-Download the HTML files `search-selenium.tar.xz` (238 MB compressed).
+Download the HTML files `search-selenium.tar.xz` (238 MB compressed) [here]().

 ### data/input/selenium-products/ (220 GB uncompressed)
 Product pages collected in February 2021.
 Download the HTML files `selenium-products.tar.xz` (9 GB compressed) here.